Jallikattu (1987 film): Release

-Jallikattu faced issues with the Censor Board before release as the board "felt it may show the judiciary in poor light" and the filmmakers made a few cuts.
+Jallikattu faced issues with the censor board before release as the board "felt it may show the judiciary in poor light" and the filmmakers made a few cuts.
 Jallikattu was a commercial success, and the then Tamil Nadu Chief Minister M. G. Ramachandran attended the 100th day celebrations which was his last function before his death on 24 December 1987.

 Reception

 N. Krishnaswamy of The Indian Express wrote the film "signals some sort of peak in Satyaraj's career.
 It's screenplay implies that the actor has achieved such a pinnacle of popularity that he can afford to sit down, relax and look around with satisfaction.
 [Jallikattu] cumulates the popular roles Satyaraj has played till now.
 It is thus a compendium, a summary of his work".
-Balumani of Anna praised acting, dialogues, music and direction.
-Jayamanmadhan of Kalki felt the ideas for revenge weren't that interesting, called Ilayaraja's music as routine and felt Radha was there for namesake but praised Sundaram's writing and felt despite interesting ideas for revenge, it doesn't seem like such a brain-crushing idea to make a judge a fool of himself by trusting in the integrity of those who sent him.
+Balumani of Anna praised the acting, dialogues, music and direction.
+Jayamanmadhan of Kalki felt the ideas for revenge were not that interesting, called Ilayaraja's music as routine and felt Radha was there for namesake but praised Sundaram's writing and felt despite interesting ideas for revenge, it doesn't seem like such a brain-crushing idea to make a judge a fool of himself by trusting in the integrity of those who sent him.